Margoju/GoodVibes-2/README.md

 [--graph graph_yaml] [--cpu] [--imag] [--invertifreq] [--freespace solvent_name] [--output output_name]
 [--media solvent_name] [--xyz] [--csv] [--custom_ext file_extension] <output_file(s)>
 ```
+*  The `--symmbyhand` option takes a file naming pattern (such as `"*_symm..."`) with files named as structure_C1.log, structure_D4h.out, and will use symmetry number corresponding to the symmetry from name of file for the system.
+*  The `--random` option цшдд simulate the spread of low frequencies of the molecule.
+Usage is `--random cutoff_value,spread_range,number_of_steps`.
 *	The `-h` option gives help by listing all available options, default values and units, and proper usage.
 *  The `-q` option turns on quasi-harmonic corrections to both entropy and enthalpy, defaulting to the Grimme method for entropy and the Head-Gordon enthalpy correction.
 *	The `--qs` option selects the approximation for the quasi-harmonic entropic correction: `--qs truhlar` or `--qs grimme` request the options explained above.
 Both avoid the tendency of RRHO vibrational entropies towards infinite values for low frequencies.
 If not specified this defaults to Grimme's expression.
 *	The `--qh` option selects the approximation for the quasi-harmonic enthalpy correction.
 Calling this argument requests the enthalpy correction option explained above.
 This replaces harmonic energy contributions with a quasi-RRHO vibrational energy term.
 If not specified the Head-Gordon expression is defaulted.
 *	The `-f` option specifies the frequency cut-off for both entropy and enthalpy calculations (in wavenumbers) i.e. `-f 10` would use 10 cm<sup>-1</sup> when calculating thermochemical values.
 The default value is 100 cm<sup>-1</sup>.
 N.B. when set to zero all thermochemical values match standard (i.e. harmonic) Gaussian quantities.